Child Support And Custody Guidelines In Pennsylvania

 The parent who has primary physical custody may file a petition to receive child support from the noncustodial parent.
 A family lawyer can help you file this petition and represent you in court.
 Pennsylvania follows the “Income Shares” model when determining child support.
 These guidelines consider the ability of the noncustodial parent to pay and the reasonable needs of the child.
 The noncustodial parent will pay child support until the child reaches 18 years of age or graduates from high school.

 Larry Lefkowitz, Esq. is a family lawyer serving residents of Philadelphia and beyond with exceptional legal representation.
 Mr. Lefkowitz provides assistance with family law matters such as divorce, child custody, child support, and more.
-Give us a call at (215) 750-9202 and ask us about our dedication to honest billing practices.
+Give us a call or text at (215) 750-9202 and ask us about our dedication to honest billing practices.